truenas/middleware/docs/userguide/freenas_jails.rst

 -------------------

 Before you can create any jails, you must first configure which volume or dataset will be used to hold the jails.
 To do so, click
 :menuselection:`Jails --> Configuration` to access the screen shown in Figure 13.1a.
-While a jail can be installed on a UFS volume, **it is recommended to use ZFS and to create a dataset to use for the "Jail Root"**.
-As jails are created on a ZFS system, they will automatically be installed into their own dataset under the specified path.
+**It is recommended to create a dataset to use for the "Jail Root"**.
+As jails are created, they will automatically be installed into their own dataset under the specified path.
 For example, if you configure a "Jail Root" of :file:`/mnt/volume1/dataset1` and create a jail named *jail1*, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.

 **Figure 13.1a: Global Jail Configuration**